hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

 There are two basic data structures:

-1. Series.
+### Pandas Series

 A series is a one-dimensional object that can hold any data type such as integers, floats and strings.
 Simply, series is like a single column of a DataFrame.

-  Example:
+  Example 2:

   ```python
   import pandas as pd